DataHenHQ/documentations/source/high_level.rst

 .. code-block:: bash

-   hen scraper page list <scraper_name> --fetch-fail  # to list fetch failed pages hen scraper page list <scraper_name> --parse-fail  # to list parse failed pages
+   hen scraper page list <scraper_name> --fetch-fail             # to list fetch failed pages hen scraper page list <scraper_name> --parse-fail             # to list parse failed pages hen scraper page list <scraper_name> --status refetch_failed  # to list refetch failed pages

 Then, once you have updated your scraper to fix any issues, you can refetch or reparse these pages using these commands: